Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: Most of individuals code is tested and changes made to improve quality
   * :sunglasses: Code is tested and changes made to improve overall quality
 * Software refactoring
-  * :disappointed: No software refactoring takes place
+  * :disappointed: No software refactoring or internal changes take place
-  * :confused: Minimal changes are made to software systems
+  * :confused: Little to no refactoring is made to make the code organized
-  * :neutral_face: Some changes to software systems and some internal improvement
+  * :neutral_face: Refactoring is done to improve code structure and readability monthly
-  * :smiley: Many changes made to software systems and internal improvement
+  * :smiley: Some refactoring is made to enhance readability, simplify code structure, and clarify changes biweekly
-  * :sunglasses: Majority of changes made to software system and good improvement in the internal structure
+  * :sunglasses: Code is refactored and changes made to enhance the programs readability, simplify code structure, and clarify changes weekly

 ## Professional Skills